13 Best Golf Courses in Las Vegas

 • Phone: 702 645 2570

-• Known for: Desert style golfing with a huge set of amenities
+• Known for: classic desert-style golf, Nevada Open history, and a strong set of amenities

-Painted Desert is just a few miles away from the Las Vegas Strip and comes with an impressive course designed to keep you playing and entertained for hours.
-There is a golf shop where you can get some souvenirs and gift cards.
-Like all golf course, charges vary depending on if you are a member, just a guest, or resident of Nevada.
+Painted Desert is not far from the Las Vegas Strip and comes with an impressive course designed to keep you playing and entertained for hours.
+There is a golf shop where you can get souvenirs and gift cards.
+Like many golf courses, charges vary depending on whether you are a member, guest, or resident of Nevada.

-Painted Desert brings you desert style golf with a huge natural area surrounded by cacti and native desert plants.
-Several water hazards are on the course and the grass bunkers as well as the sand bunkers make for a very competitive game.
+Painted Desert brings you desert-style golf with a huge natural area surrounded by cacti and native desert plants.
+Several water hazards are on the course, and the grass bunkers as well as the sand bunkers make for a competitive game.

 11. Los Prados Golf Club